OPIATE ADDICTION AND DEPENDENCE

 Opiates elicit their powerful effects by activating opiate receptors that are widely distributed throughout the brain and body.
 Once an opiate reaches the brain, it quickly activates the opiate receptors that are found in many brain regions and produces an effect that correlates with the area of the brain involved.

-However, when opiates are abused and taken in excessive doses, addiction can result.
+However, when opiates are abused and taken in excessive doses, opiate addiction can result, leading to a need for rapid detoxification.

 Opiate: Reward System